splunk/splunk-operator/docs/PremiumApps.md

 #### Install ES on a Search Head Cluster and Indexer Cluster splunk deployment

-Use the following steps to install ES on a Splunk deployment with a SHC integrated with Indexer Cluster:
+Use the following steps to install ES on a Splunk deployment with an SHC integrated with Indexer Cluster:

-Assumption: you have downloaded ES app from https://splunkbase.splunk.com/app/263

-1. Place the ES app package at s3 path security-team-apps/es-app
+1. Downloaded ES app from https://splunkbase.splunk.com/app/263 and save the package in the S3 path security-team-apps/es-app
-2. Apply the following YAML file
+2. Use kubectl to apply the following YAML file
-2. Wait for the SHC, CM, and Indexers to be up and running.
+2. Wait for the SHC, CM, and Indexers pods are in ready state.
-3. Verify that the ES app is installed in SH.
-3. Login to an SH, and extract the Splunk_TA_ForIndexers using the steps given here: [https://docs.splunk.com/Documentation/ES/7.0.2/Install/InstallTechnologyAdd-ons]
+3. Login to an SH and verify that Enterprise Security App is installed.
+3. Extract the Splunk_TA_ForIndexers using the steps given here: [https://docs.splunk.com/Documentation/ES/7.0.2/Install/InstallTechnologyAdd-ons]
-4. Place the extracted Splunk_TA_ForIndexers package in the s3 bucket folder named "es_app_indexer_ta"
+4. Upload the extracted Splunk_TA_ForIndexers package to the S3 bucket folder named "es_app_indexer_ta"

-The operator will poll this bucket after configured appsRepoPollIntervalSeconds and install the Splunk_TA_ForIndexers also.
+The operator will poll this bucket after configured appsRepoPollIntervalSeconds and install the Splunk_TA_ForIndexers.

 Following example shows creating a Splunk deployment with a SHC, ClusterManager and a IndexerCluster.
 Note the difference between the values of "scope" property for the SHC and ClusterManager.
 For the SHC, scope is set to "premiumApps" whereas for the ClusterManager, scope is set to "cluster"